vc-assist/frontend/README.md

 - [vc-assist/capacitor](https://github.com/vc-assist/capacitor)

+There are 2 ways to expose the native API to the frontend at runtime, the different ways will be tried in the order they are defined.

-The native API should be exposed by an ES module called `native_api.js` in the same directory as the `index<...>.js`, the default export of this module should fulfill the interface specified in [lib/native/index.ts](./lib/native/index.ts).
+1. An ES module called `native_api.js` present in the same directory as the `index<...>.js` output of the build, this will be dynamically imported at runtime, the default export of this module should be an object that fulfills the interface specified in [lib/native/index.ts](./lib/native/index.ts).
+2. A global variable by the name `nativeAPI` should be an object that fulfills the `NativeAPI` interface, this will be dynamically accessed at runtime.